-

 Target:

-1. Beginners to intermediate level users who would like to transcribe documents written in kuzushiji (capacity: 25 people)
+1. Beginners to intermediate level users who wish to transcribe documents written in kuzushiji (capacity: 25 people).

-2. Individuals and groups who would like to improve their own projects using the ARC Kuzushiji Transcription Support and Archiving System (individual correction is not provided, but consultation for difficult-to-read characters is available.
-Capacity: 5 people)
+2. Individuals and groups who would like to advance their own projects using the ARC Kuzushiji Transcription Support and Archiving System (individual correction is not provided, but consultation for difficult-to-read characters is available (capacity: 5 people).

 [Schedule]